dryc/libcpr/doc/manual/intro.rst

 roll their own data structures.

 ``libcpr`` is a new take on an old problem.
-Given that every modern desktop and server system today is practically guaranteed to already have not merely the C standard library but also the C++ standard library, ``libcpr`` provides the until-now missing glue to access that library from pure C.
-The C++ standard library contains the basic data structures and algorithms needed for most common programming tasks, and adds no bloat since it's already installed on the system regardless.
+Given that every modern desktop and server system today is guaranteed to already have not merely the C standard library but also the C++ standard library, ``libcpr`` provides the until-now missing glue to access that latter library from pure C. The C++ standard library contains the basic data structures and algorithms needed for most common programming tasks, and adds no bloat since it's already installed on the system regardless.

 .. _bloats: http://en.wikipedia.org/wiki/Wirth%27s_law